How did I dive in and approach the research process and ultimate purchase of the right product?

 People are willing to invest more when you provide them with an experience.

-Self configuration tools are the best way to offer all three of these to your website visitors and convert them into your next paying customer or happy subscriber.
+self-service tools are the best way to offer all three of these to your website visitors and convert them into your next paying customer or happy subscriber.

 People expect customization